facetly/facetly_api_php/README.md

 $facetly_api->setServer($api_server);
 ~~~

-Function like search product and search autocomplete need authentication baseurl for return their search result.
+Function like search product need authentication baseurl for return their search result.
 Here is a simple code for authenticate your store baseurl
 ~~~
 require_once("./facetly_api.php");
 $facetly_api = new facetly_api;